Comparison guide

 Generic reminders can be too early, too late, or too blunt.
 You Owe Me can help surface when a follow-up or repayment update may make sense based on the actual relationship history: current balance, recent activity, repayment progress, reminders, promised dates, previous messages, and shared statements.

-It is not automatic debt collection.
+It does not pressure anyone or send messages for you.
 It is a calmer way to decide the next step.

 You stay in control.
 You decide whether to act, edit, copy, share, or do nothing.